mmoser/masstransit-docker-example/README.md

 # Mass Transit Docker Example

-This will allow a user to run Mass Transit with consumers and sagas on a Docker RabbitMQ Cluster with a Docker Mongo DB Backend for persisting the Sagas.
+This will allow a user to run [Mass Transit](https://masstransit-project.com/) with consumers and sagas on a [RabbitMQ](https://www.rabbitmq.com/) Cluster with a Mongo DB Backend for persisting the Sagas.
+This will all use [Docker](https://www.docker.com/) containers.

 ### Pre-Installation Steps

-1. Follow the steps here to create a Docker RabbitMQ Cluster https://github.com/mmoser/masstransit-docker-example/tree/master/RabbitMQ%20Cluster
+1. Follow the steps here to create a Docker RabbitMQ Cluster [RabbitMQ Docker Cluster Steps](https://github.com/mmoser/masstransit-docker-example/tree/master/RabbitMQ%20Cluster)
-2. Follow the steps here to install/run Docker MongoDB Container https://github.com/mmoser/masstransit-docker-example/tree/master/MongoDB
+2. Follow the steps here to install/run Docker MongoDB Container [MongoDB Docker Steps](https://github.com/mmoser/masstransit-docker-example/tree/master/MongoDB)

 ### Build Steps